atalantus/buff-price-history-archive/README.md

 Data source provided by https://twitter.com/cantryde

 Note that there's no guarantee that all the data is 100% correct.

+A demo for visualising the `price-history-weekly` dataset can be found [on this website](https://atalantus.github.io/buff-price-history-archive/).

 (*) Some items are missing.
 See [`missing-items.txt`](./missing-items.txt)